f4exb/sdrangel/plugins/samplesink/bladerf1output/readme.md

 The plugin will be built only if the [BladeRF host library](https://github.com/Nuand/bladeRF) is installed in your system.
 If you build it from source and install it in a custom location say: `/opt/install/libbladeRF` you will have to add `-DBLADERF_INCLUDE_DIR=/opt/install/libbladeRF` to the cmake command line.

-Note that since version 4.2.0 the libbladeRF v2 (specifically the git tag 2018.08) is used.
+Note that libbladeRF v2 with git tag 2018.10-rc1 should be used (official release) thus:

+  - The FX3 firmware version should be v2.3.1
+  - The FPGA image version should be v0.9.0

+The FPGA .rbf file should be copied to the folder where the `sdrangel` binary resides.
+You can download FPGA images from [here](https://www.nuand.com/fpga_images/)

 The BladeRF Host library is also provided by many Linux distributions (check its version) and is built in the SDRangel binary releases.